Catskill Science Collaborative Fellows to share the results of their summer research.

 Join us for session 2 of the Catskill Science Collaborative’s Research Fellowship Program updates.
 Topics to be explored include: assessing efficacy of stream restoration projects and measuring stream habitat quality.

 The Catskill Research Fellowship Program was developed to engage graduate and undergraduate students in research that addresses gaps identified by natural resource managers in the Catskills.
 Students conduct research with a professor in collaboration with advisors from natural resource management organizations.
-Requests for Proposals for summer 2021 are being accepted through December 31.

 Jenny (Kezhen) Wang, Cornell University